 They just tend to get clogged up with the long hairs very quickly so you need to constantly be running them under running water to rinse them.
 It can therefore take a long time to get anywhere.

 Chest hairs tend to be quite tough too so the blades may well blunt quite quickly.

 Hair removal cream

-If you don’t mind the smell and the mess then using a good hair removal cream may be an option for you.
-You should always check that you won’t have an adverse reaction to the cream before doing the whole chest and stomach by doing a small test.
+If you don’t mind the smell or mess then using a good hair removal cream may be work for you.
+You should always check that you won’t have an adverse reaction to the cream.
+Start with a small test before doing the whole chest and stomach.
 If after half an hour or so you have no reaction then you can do the rest.

-The Veet gel hair remover cream is one of the better ones I have tried as the smell isn’t too bad and I can’t say the same for some of the others I have tried.
+The Veet gel hair remover cream is one of the better ones I have tried.
+The smell isn’t too bad and I can’t say the same for some of the others I have tried.